 County Line Orchard – Hobart, IN – 12 Acres

 2012 Theme: Ron Santo, Baseball Hall of Fame Inductee

-They cut two corn maze designs into their field.
+They cut two designs into their field of corn.
 They also have a pick your own apple orchard.

 Guse Christmas Trees – Wanatah, IN – 6 Acres

 2011 Theme: Harvesting Memories

 A six acre maze and pumpkin patch is hosted on weekends at this Christmas tree farm every fall.
 It is a family owned and operated business started by Howard Guse in 1965

 Steele Farm – Decatur, IN – 7 Acres

 2011 Theme: Pumpkins